Developers345/spring-boot-notes/NOTES/spring_boot_command_line_runners_and_application_runners/spring_boot_command_line_runners_and_application_runners.md

 # CommandLineRunners and ApplicationRunners

 * **CommandLineRunners** or **ApplicationRunners** are used to perform startup activities in a Spring Boot application.
+                        (or)

+* These are used for performing initialization activities during the bootstrapping of a Spring Boot application, **after the IoC container has been fully instantiated** and **before the application begins execution**.

+---
 ## What happens inside `SpringApplication.run(Application.class, args)`?

 1. Create an empty **Environment** object